nickcorona/titanic/README.md

 The final feature importance list is found here:
 ![feature importance](figures/feature_importance.png)

 I was able to achieve validation accuracy of 82.51%.
-Pretty good for 10 minutes of work.